alexadmin/it_overview/README.md

   - long time to start up
   - modules conflicts with each other

+# microservices
+- each app has it own database (create database my_app)

 # External sources + recomended books

 1) Continuous Delivery Reliable Software Releases through Build, Test, and Deployment Automation by Jez Humble, David Farley.
 2010